tajroshith/Hosting-a-Website-in-EC2-with-the-img-folder-contents-in-S3-Bucket/README.md

 ## Prerequisites for this project

-- Needs AWS CLI Access or IAM User with S3 Admin access
+- Needs AWS CLI Access / IAM User with S3 Admin access
 - AWS CLI needs to be installed on your system

 ## Package Installation